mikkokko/csldr/README.md

 4. Move the new client.dll into the folder
 5. Play

-## Shader-based model renderer

-The shader-based model renderer requires OpenGL 2.1 and the GL_ARB_uniform_buffer_object extension.
-Currently the renderer doesn't have a lot going for it besides a few nice to have things:
-- Improved performance when rendering high poly models
-- Support for the fullbright texture flag
-- Chrome textures are no longer limited to 64x64
-- Support for more than 2048 vertices/normals per submodel
-- External texture replacements (see [Model config files](#model-config-files))

-Eventually I will add more features to it for modding purposes.

-Known issues with the renderer:
-- Glowshell uses model normals instead of computing custom ones
-- Rendering of hulls, bboxes or bones is not supported (r_drawentities > 1)

-On some systems, the renderer can be slower when rendering low poly models due to the overhead it adds.
-As a mitigation, the default renderer will be used for low poly models that don’t use studio_fastpath exclusive features.
-The poly count threshold can be controlled with the cvar `studio_fastpath_min_polys`.

-The renderer can be enabled with `studio_fastpath 1` if the system supports it.
-To see information about the renderer's state, use `studio_info`.
-If you notice any issues with the renderer (models not looking as they should, performance issues, etc.) let me know by opening an issue.

 ## Model config files

 Model config files allow you to tweak model specific options.
 Here is an example config file for the ak47 viewmodel (`models/v_ak47.txt`), which contains all of the available options: